 Safeguarding our Children @ Broadwas CE VA Primary School

 Developing and maintaining the very best practice in safeguarding is of highest priority for us as a school.
+Information about our Early Help Offer is available here.

 “This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment”